Click on a slider to see content

 Nevertheless it is always advisable to implement some form of preventing the accidental loss of the GPS in case this is to come off the bracket during the race.
 In most cases a loose piece of string tied tight around the handlebar does the job.

-As Garmin agents in Portugal, we Organizers, who are also experienced riders, have the opportunity to test several models of GPS and extensively use them in the race route throughout the year.
-In the most varied and adverse situations we have evaluated all variables and concluded that the Edge 1030/830 and the Oregon series of GPS are, at this moment, the best GPS for this race.
-Both the Edge 1030/830 and the Oregon are the most adequate and the ones that better ensure that the racer’s performance is not affected by using a GPS as the race track guidance method.
+As long users of GPS devices, we Organizers, who are also experienced riders, have the opportunity to test several models of GPS and extensively use them in the race route throughout the year.
+In the most varied and adverse situations we have evaluated all variables and concluded that the Garmin Edge 1030/830 series of GPS are, at this moment, the best GPS for this race.
+The Garmin Edge 1030/830 are the most adequate and the ones that better ensure that the racer’s performance is not affected by using a GPS as the race track guidance method.